-Additionally, SBIC uses such events to intentionally reach out to local neighborhoods to meet and pray for neighbors, invite them to attend local churches, and most importantly present the gospel and give people an opportunity to respond for beginning a relationship with the Lord Jesus Christ.
-A final objective is to give SBIC the opportunity to share with its neighbors the mission of the College's.
+SBIC uses such events to intentionally reach out to local neighborhoods to meet, serve, and pray for neighbors, and most importantly present the gospel and give people an opportunity to respond for beginning a relationship with the Lord Jesus Christ.
+A final objective is to give SBIC the opportunity to share with its neighbors the mission of Southern Bible.

-CONNECTING CHRIST AND CULTURE CONFERENCE & REVIVAL
+CONNECTING CHRIST AND CULTURE CONFERENCE